 The Gathering Place is an outdoor pavilion being constructed at the Two Rivers Heritage Museum by the CWHS to help bring history to life through storytelling and serve as a unique backdrop to host educational and community programs.

 The structure will be constructed with traditionally used cedar logs and be reminiscent of the Columbia River Native American plank house.
-The carved art by McIsaac will adorn the ridgepoles, telling stories of the rich history found along the shores of the Columbia River.
+Carved art by Adam McIsaac will adorn the ridgepoles, telling stories of the rich history found along the shores of the Columbia River.

-“The Gathering Place is currently in Phase I of the project, the construction stage,” said Jim Cobb, CWHS President.
+“The Gathering Place is currently in the final stage of Phase I, the construction stage,” said Jim Cobb, CWHS President.
 “In order for us to get started nearly $180,000 was raised thanks to many generous CWHS members, community friends, in kind donations and grants.
 Cedar logs are waiting to go up!”
 The project is entering Phase II, focused on the artistic and storytelling development to adorn the structure.

 From an early age, Adam McIsaac he has been rooted in the ways of the Pacific Northwest.
 The son of a fisheries biologist, he spent his formative years walking the forests and riverbanks of the Pacific Northwest absorbing the environmental riches abundant in this area.
 As Adam grew older, his connection to the Northwest manifested itself in a keen interest in the ways of northwest aboriginal cultures.
 Adam spent years studying and learning aboriginal life skills, passing this knowledge on as a teacher at well-known survival and aboriginal life classes throughout the Northwest.
 It is from this background that Adam’s passion for Northwest Coast Indian Art emerged.